-Many feel this issue has played a substantial role in his being denied selection to the Hall of Fame during his first five years of eligibility.
-While conclusive evidence has never surfaced that Bagwell used steroids, his reputation seems to rest with the concept of inductive reasoning expressed by the old phrase, “If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck.”
+Many felt this issue played a substantial role in his being delayed selection to the Hall of Fame during his first six years of eligibility.
+While conclusive evidence never surfaced that Bagwell used steroids, his reputation seemed to rest with the concept of inductive reasoning expressed by the old phrase, “If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck.”
+His election to the Hall in 2017 went a long way toward dissipating the cloud over his reputation.

 Bagwell attended Xavier High School in Middletown, Connecticut, and although playing shortstop for the school, his main sport was soccer.
-Soccer notwithstanding, he received a baseball scholarship to attend the University of Hartford and came under the tutelage of Coach Bill Denehy.
-Denehy, a former major league pitcher, soon realized Bagwell’s potential, converting him into a third baseman who quickly became a team star.3
+Soccer notwithstanding, he received a baseball scholarship to attend the University of Hartford and came under the tutelage of coach Bill Denehy.
+Denehy, a former major league pitcher, soon realized Bagwell’s potential, converting him into a third baseman that quickly became a team star.3

 Assigned to the Class A Winter Haven Red Sox in the Florida State League he batted .310, exhibiting little of his eventual power, collecting just two home runs.
 His performance still earned him promotion to New Britain, the Red Sox Class AA team in the Eastern League.
 There Bagwell hit .333 to win the batting title and was named the league’s MVP.
 Again, he generated little power with only four home runs on the year.